quimnut/QABC-QR-Scoresheets/README.md

 Takes the entries paid csv export to generate scoreesheets with judging details and QR codes.

-Processes and renames into PDF files for upload.
+Processes into per-entry pdf files for upload.

-Uses pySimpleGUI to make it easy on windows.
+Uses PySimpleGUI to make it easy on windows.